AmrMaghraby/amrmaghraby.github.io/_posts/2017-04-06-how-i-rest-from-work.markdown

 4: After several weeks Red Hen Lab stated their projects recommended on students in that summer, one of them was OCR on vedioes (very close to my skills).
 I started to read several papers to choose which one will be implemented in that projects, and I have searched for the data set to be chosen for training.

+I will be posting here my updates as I make updates.
+Stay Tuned!!